nick-w-nick/salsify-community/categories/scripts/Clean Exported JSON/README.md

 - The `input` filename
 - The `output` filename

-To configure the `input` file, drop your JSON file into the directory your are working inside of, which in this case for us, is within the [example](example) directory.
+To configure the `input` file, drop your JSON file into the directory you are working inside of, which in this case for us, is within the [example](example) directory.

 Once your file has been added to the local directory, simply replace `exampleJSON.json` with the name of your exported JSON file.